Abdus-Samee/NoTeeline/README.md

 - While the current working directory is **Frontend**, run the command `yarn dev` to start the frontend

 ### ⚙️ Backend
-- In order to start the server, `cd` into the **Backend** folder and run `yarn` to install all the necessary packages for the backend server
+- To start the server, `cd` into the **Backend** folder and run `yarn` to install all the necessary packages for the backend server
-- While being in the **Backend** directory, run the command `node index.js` to start the server at port 3000
+- While in the **Backend** directory, run the command `node index.js` to start the server at port 3000

-- The file `transcript.py` is originally used in a flask-based server to send transcript of youtube videos.
-When developing in a physical machine (**not cloud**), it could be transformed into a js code to be used by the server file `index.js`
+Please note that `transcript.py` is used in a flask-based server to send transcripts of YouTube videos.
+When developing in a local machine, it could be transformed into a js code to be used by the server file `index.js`

 ## 📜 Citation
 If you use the NoTeeline code or data, please cite our paper: